OGRECave/blender2ogre/README.txt

 			(Linux copy to your home folder)

 Changelog:

+	0.3.2 added a config file - probably last release for Blender 2.56 (Sébastien Rombauts) . issue7: Need for an add-on config file with user preferences . issue10: No more tabulation, using the standard 4 spaces recommanded by the Python PEP-8 .
+Issue 14:	DEFAULT_IMAGE_MAGICK_CONVERT uninitialized under Windows

 	0.3.1 small bug fix and optimization (Sébastien Rombauts) . issue1: os.getlogin() unreliable; using getpass.getuser() instead
 		. issue5: speed optimization O(n^2) into O(n log n)

 	0.3.0 milestone (Brett Hartshorn)